Bauan Church

-The Immaculate Conception Parish (Bauan) is a Neo-classical church located in Bauan, Batangas in the Philippines.
+Immaculate Conception Parish Church, commonly known as Bauan Church, is a Neo-classical church located in Bauan, Batangas, in the Philippines.
+It is under the jurisdiction of the Archdiocese of Lipa.
 The church is the third and final relocation site of Bauan after its transfer from the shores of Bombon Lake (Taal Lake), to Durugto, to Lonal, and finally to its present site near the shores of Batangas Bay.
 The church is also one of the parishes administered by Fr.
 Manuel Blanco, who perfected the art of dyeing by means of plants in Bauan.

 History

-Earlier Churches
+Earlier churches

-The Augustinian Chapter founded Bauan as a "visita" of Taal, on May 17, 1590.
+The Augustinian Chapter founded Bauan as a visita of Taal, on May 17, 1590.
 Fr.
 Diego de Avila, was appointed as the priest in charge of Bauan.
 On May 12, 1596, Fr.
 Idelfonso Bernal was appointed prior.
 In 1660, the town was annexed to Taal because of its insufficient number of "tributos".
 From its original site in the shores of Bombon river, Fr.
 Jose Rodriguez relocated the town to a place called Durugto in 1662.
 Later, Fr.
 Nicolas Rivera again relocated the town to a place known as Lonal.
 Fr.
 Rivera built a church, convent, schools, and a fort, all of strong materials.
 Finally on 1692, Fr.
 Simon Martinez, relocated the town in its present site.